carlogilmar/learning_erlang/processes_learning/content/relationships/readme.md

 - In order to restart a process, we need a way to first know that it died.
 This can be done by adding a layer on top of links (the delicious frosting on the cake) with a concept called system processes.
 - System processes are basically normal processes, except they can convert exit signals to regular messages.
 - By writing programs using system processes, it is easy to create a process whose only role is to check if something dies and then restart it whenever it fails.

+# Monitors

+Monitors are a special type of link with two differences:

+- they are unidirectional.
+- they can be stacked.